naeimrf/HPP-C/README.md

 small oscillations of vibrating systems electric network analysis, quantum mechanics, the stability analysis of discretization methods for systems of ordinary differential equations, etc.

-“For any square matrix M of size m×m, eigenvalues are called lambda λ and associated with an eigenvector v if:
+For any square matrix M of size m×m, eigenvalues are called lambda λ and associated with an eigenvector v if:

 M.v=λv⟺(M−λI).v=0

 when 'I' is the identity matrix of size m.

-Practically, the eigenvalues of M are the roots of its characteristic polynomial P".
+Practically, the eigenvalues of M are the roots of its characteristic polynomial P.

 In general a square matrix of size m, has m number of eigenvalues but some or all of them may be complex numbers.
-A good visualization of these concepts can be found here.

 Up to some size of matrix, it is easily possible to use the equation above and find eigenvalues and eigenvectors.
 But it gets harder when the size of matrix starts to grow.
 In engineering applications,